tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    often starting from 1.
    A number of 0 indicates a pre-gap index.
-   ``offset`` is the index's offset from the start of the track as a :class:`Fraction` number of seconds.
+   ``offset`` is the index's offset from the start of the stream as a :class:`Fraction` number of seconds.

 .. method:: SheetIndex.number()